II. Understand Cloud Workflow Options

 Companies can consider multiple options to address this infrastructure disparity between the on-premise and cloud workflows.

-- Try to roll your own filer.
+- Roll your own filer.
 NFS filers and Linux-based NFS servers are “scale-up” solutions (meaning a bigger box), while cloud architectures are built for “scale-out” (meaning you add more boxes) The disparity between scale-out compute availability and scale-up storage leads to a severe mismatch between compute and file I/O performance, resulting in low job throughput.
-As a result, while building your own NFS in the cloud using standard Linux servers and cloud block stores that may be suitable for mid- to low-end performance requirements, the setup and administration overhead can quickly spiral.
+As a result, while building your own NFS in the cloud using standard Linux servers and cloud block stores may be suitable for mid- to low-end performance requirements, the setup and administration overhead can quickly spiral.

 - Use external filers.
 An external filer is not only expensive, but it’s slow for cloud jobs because of additional latency to reach your storage devices.